trollaklass/troll-of-fame-reason/README.md

 Analogous properties check that there are at least 2 different ways from any input to reach an output.
 This is a useful property because it guarantees some functions are consistent (can also be useful for refactors)

 ![analogy](./analogy1.png)
+_Adding any number to itself is the same as multiplying this number by 2_

 For any troll, any elf and any positive quantity of killed elves, what should be the difference between: